-If you’re looking to build your own gaming PC but are on a tight budget, these parts are probably your best bet.
-We’ll walk you through the parts that will get the best bang for your buck; you’ll be able to pull 144 frames per second in just about any game with this build (in 1080p, of course).
-If you want to some options, check out or take on the best cheap PC parts for alternative components for this rig.
+If you’re building on a budget, the parts listed below are probably your best bet.
+We’ll walk you through the components that will get the best bang for your buck; you’ll be able to pull 144 frames per second in just about any game with this build (in 1080p, of course).
+For some alternative options, check out our compilation of the best cheap PC parts for alternative components for this rig.

-144FPS is generally considered the golden standard nowadays; it’s a lot smoother than 60FPS and much cheaper than 240FPS.
+144FPS gaming is generally considered the golden standard nowadays; it’s a lot smoother than 60FPS and far cheaper to achieve than 240FPS.
 For this reason we believe that 144 frames per second is the threshold to aim for when building a budget PC.

 See Also: How to Mine Cryptocurrency